 (2019 Update: This Johns Hopkins tells us that malpractice is the third leading cause of death in the country.)

 Doctors Seem Quicker to Find Malpractice Than Jurors

 You might expect the impartial reviews of doctors to be biased toward findings of no medical negligence.
 You are probably right.
-But, still, the study found that 63% of the injuries were found to be the result of medical malpractice.
-As it turns out, jurors are easier on doctors than a panel of doctors would be.
-The caveat — and it is a big one — is that those same doctors would not find liability in 63% of the cases if they were serving on a jury.
+But even so, the study found that 63% of the injuries resulted from medical malpractice.
+Jurors are easier on doctors than a panel of doctors would be.
+The caveat — and it is big — is that those same doctors would not find liability in 63% of the cases if they were serving on a jury.
 That is a very different context.

-More importantly, the study found the system generally works.
+The study found the system usually works.
 Of valid medical malpractice claims, most received compensation.
-In contrast, where the impartial doctors found no medical malpractice, those patients generally did not recover.
-The study further found that healthy people successfully suing physicians for medical malpractice is very uncommon and is far outnumbered by instances where medical malpractice goes unreported.
+In contrast, where the impartial doctors found no medical malpractice, those patients rarely recovered.
+The study further found that healthy people successfully suing physicians for medical malpractice is uncommon and is far outnumbered by instances where medical malpractice goes unreported.

 Evidence of Need for Malpractice Reform Lacking

 This is another blow to the claim that we need medical malpractice reform in Maryland.
 After claiming a crisis of unprecedented proportions last year Medical Mutual, Maryland’s largest medical malpractice insurance carrier, announced that medical malpractice insurance rates would not rise in 2006, presumably because claims fell from $93 million in 2003 to $78.5 million in 2004.